iwatake2222/InferenceHelper/README.md

 std::string name;           // [In] Set the name_ of tensor
 int32_t     id;             // [Out] Do not modify (Used in InferenceHelper) int32_t     tensor_type;    // [In] The type of tensor (e.g. kTensorTypeFp32)
-struct {
-    int32_t batch;  // 0
-    int32_t width;  // 1
-    int32_t height; // 2
-    int32_t channel; // 3
-} tensor_dims;              // InputTensorInfo: [In] The dimentions of tensor.
-(If -1 is set at initialize, the size is updated from model info.)
+std::vector<int32_t> tensor_dims;    // InputTensorInfo:   [In] The dimentions of tensor.
+(If empty at initialize, the size is updated from model info.)
-                            // OutputTensorInfo: [Out] The dimentions of tensor is set from model information
+                                     // OutputTensorInfo: [Out] The dimentions of tensor is set from model information bool        is_nchw;        // [IN] NCHW or NHWC

 ```

 ## InputTensorInfo